sordina/Deadpan-DDP/README.md

 > cabal install

-It is intended that this package will be uploaded to Hackage at some point.
+This package is available on [Hackage](http://hackage.haskell.org/package/Deadpan-DDP), therefore, you should be able to install it by running the following commands:

-When this is completed, you will be able to install Deadpan with the following command:
+> cabal update
 > cabal install deadpan-ddp